CCPM-IO/.github/CODE_OF_CONDUCT.md

 - **Be respectful.** Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
   We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
   It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-  Members of the CCPM TIS community should be respectful when dealing with other members as well as with people outside the CCPM TIS community.
+  Members of the CCPM I/O community should be respectful when dealing with other members as well as with people outside the CCPM I/O community.

 - **Be careful in the words you choose to use.** We are a community of professionals, and we conduct ourselves professionally.
   Be kind to others.